Amortization Formulas in Excel

 Example Amortization Spreadsheets

-I generally do not like to use built-in formulas unless I understand how they work.
-For amortization formulas, I think the best way to understand the equations is to create amortization tables or schedules to see what is actually going on from one payment period to the next.
+I generally do not like to use built-in financial formulas unless I understand how they work.
+For amortization formulas, I think the best way to understand the equations is to create a loan amortization schedule or table to see what is actually going on from one payment period to the next.

-To get started, the following Excel spreadsheet creates a very basic amortization table.
+To get started, the following Excel spreadsheet creates a very basic amortization table and chart.
 In this worksheet, the only special Excel formula that is used is the PMT function to determine the monthly payment.

 Download the Simple Amortization Spreadsheet